 The baud rate defaults to 9600, although menu settings go up to 115200.
 The data format is 8-bits, no parity, and is fixed and unchangeable.
 The RTS/CTS lines form EITHER a hardware handshake OR RTS can be used as a CW keying line controlled by the PC and DTR can be set up as a PTT.
 Default is no hardware handshake, DTR does not control PTT, and RTS does not control the CW key.

 Problems with RS-232C are almost always related to getting pins 2 and 3 backwards, setting the baud rate incorrectly or using a null modem adapter when none is called for.
-When you use the internal PC, you do not have to worry about this, because we have taken care of the correct cabling for you.

 Command syntax follows this convention: